m0ham3dx/mx-Quantum-Computing-Primer/README.md

 In [Quantum Theory](https://blogs.scientificamerican.com/observations/what-does-quantum-theory-actually-tell-us-about-reality/),  [Quantum Entanglement is most bizzare and mysterious properties of quantum particles](https://www.livescience.com/what-is-quantum-entanglement.html), which states that two subatomic particles can be intimately linked to each other even if seperated by [billions of years light years in space](https://www.space.com/31933-quantum-entanglement-action-at-a-distance.html) ie., any change induced in one particle will affect the other.
 The mechanics of this behavior is unknown.

- These two particles share a common unified [quantum state](https://www2.ph.ed.ac.uk/~ldeldebb/docs/QM/lect1.pdf), such that any observation of one of these particles will provide information aboth the other entangled particles.
+ These two particles share a common unified [quantum state](https://www2.ph.ed.ac.uk/~ldeldebb/docs/QM/lect1.pdf), such that any observation of one of these particles will provide information about the other entangled particles.
 And any action to one of these particles will invariably impact the others in the entangled system.

 ### **Quantum Tunneling**